 Life in post-war Bosnia and Herzegovina is not easy, with fragmented communities and uneasy government operating within an economically challenged environment.
 There is currently more than 40% unemployment and as many as 50% of people living below the poverty line.

 Many families’ lives reflect this fragmentation and the battle with poverty.
 Support for these families is thin on the ground.
 For some, institutional care for their children becomes the only option for survival, especially for disabled children.
 Of the 4,000 children estimated to be in care in Bosnia and Herzegovina, as many as 40% are thought to be learning disabled.

-Since its inception Our Kids Foundation has raised about £430,000 for the children of Bosnia and Herzegovina.
+Over £558,000 raised for the children of Bosnia and Herzegovina.

-Our Kids Foundation is governed and managed by a Board of volunteer trustees who take no payment for their time.
+Our Kids is run by a volunteer Board who take no payment for their time.

-Sacira Coric is a Senior Global Project Finance Executive.
-She has been advising equity investors and lenders on infrastructure development and major PPP projects in excess of £500 million, for more than 15 years.
+Sacira is a senior global Project Finance executive.
+She has been advising the public sector and private financiers on infrastructure strategy, development and delivery for more than 20 years.
+She also holds Non-Executive Director Board appointments on behalf of the UK Government.
 Sacira started volunteering for Our Kids in 2012 and has focused her efforts on fund raising activities in London.
-She is responsible for organising annual fund raising concerts with award winning artists and promoting the traditional music from the Balkans.
+She is responsible for fund raising strategy, planning and organising events with award winning artists promoting the traditional music from the Balkans.
 Sacira has strong financial, project management and marketing skills and is actively involved in promoting and overseeing several of the Foundation’s existing projects.